blay/blay.se/edgeryders.markdown

 institutions and organizations.
-The concept of NEET (Not in Education, Employment or Training) highlights concerns about a generation left out of society, excluded from participation, influence and possibilities of self-realization.
+The concept of NEET (Not in Education, Employment or Training) highlights concerns about a generation left out of society, excluded from participation, influence and possibilities of self-realization[@bynner2002social].
 The way Edgeryders want to counter this image is to listen to the stories from young people themselves about how they build a common future; making a living, socializing, learning and trying to influence the world around them.
 By creating a platform that lets young people speak for themselves about the topics they care about, Edgeryders hope to show that youth are more active and creative in building this common future than the negative concept of NEETs suggest.

 Research Questions
 ------------------